2026-05-06 · supplements, appetite, weight-management

 Frequently asked questions

-Can these supplements interact with medications?
 Yes.
-Some can affect blood sugar or blood pressure, or interact with antidepressants.
-Always consult a healthcare provider if you take medications.
+Some ingredients can affect blood sugar, blood pressure, or interact with antidepressants and other medications.
+Always consult a healthcare provider if you take prescription drugs before adding any supplement.

 How this compares to other options